pietervdvn/ALGT/src/Assets/Manual/2Tutorial.md

 ### Domain and codomain

 It'll come in handy later on to be able to calculate the _domain_ and _codomain_ of a function type.
-The _domain_ of a function is the type it can handle as output.
+The _domain_ of a function is the type it can handle as input.
 The _codomain_ of a function is the type it gives as output.

 :Examples of domain and codomain